-The noninferiority margin was estimated based on a meta-analysis that applied the DerSimonian-Laird method.
+The non-inferiority margin was estimated based on a meta-analysis that applied the DerSimonian-Laird method.
 Utilizing a phase 3 trial of pregabalin in Japan, which was treated as an evaluation-test in either Japan or the US, this meta-analysis looked at the difference of variation in the average pain score between placebo and pregabalin after 12 weeks of treatment.
-It was estimated that the difference of the mean value and its 95% confidence interval (CI) was 1.03 (0.69, 1.37).
+It was estimated that the difference of the mean value and its 95% CI was 1.03 (0.69, 1.37).
 The non-inferiority margin for the current study was set using half of the difference of the mean value, 0.51 (that is, 1.03/2).
-The SD was assumed to be 1.82, based on the pooled analysis results of 1 pregabalin trial and 2 duloxetine trials conducted in Japan.